Your IP:Unknown

 If you've made an online friend who is extremely nice but constantly finds excuses to not meet in person or to share information about themselves, it's very likely that you're being catfished.
 Here are some warning signs:

-• Pity stories and requests to donate money
+• Pity stories and requests for money

 • Strange excuses such as why their webcam or phone doesn't work

-• Excuses not to meet up or last minute cancellations due to personal emergencies
+• Excuses not to meet up or last-minute cancellations due to personal emergencies

 • Offering to meet somewhere private rather than in a public place